drzel/blog/_posts/2015-10-30-open-source-ruby-on-rails-development-environment-for-lubuntu-15.10-as-a-guest-in-virtualbox-5.0.8-with-vim-tmux-and-powerline.md

 ![tmux]({{ site.url }}/blog/assets/tmux.png)
 ![powerline]({{ site.url }}/blog/assets/powerline.png)

 Don't develop Rails applications on Windows.
 I've tried, it sux.
 But if you're like me and for whatever reason you're stuck with your Windows machine?
-Oracle's VirtualBox and lightweight Ubuntu "flavour" Lubuntu are pretty handy.
+Oracle's VirtualBox and lightweight Ubuntu flavour Lubuntu are pretty handy.
 I've found it to be surprisingly stable and streamlined.
-What's more, by running as a VirtualBox guest, you're able to take 'snapshots' of the current machine state, which is *very* handy.
+What's more, by running as a VirtualBox guest, you're able to take snapshots of the current machine state, which is *very* handy.

 For my text editor, I love vim + tmux.
 Have a look at Nick Nisi's [awesome presentation](https://youtu.be/5r6yzFEXajQ) explaining why they're so awesome.
 For a touch of hacker niceness, I've included instructions on integrating [powerline](https://github.com/powerline/powerline) into bash, vim and tmux.